dhirenshumsher/greenbird-configuration/README.md

 Projects using this library will benefit from:
 - Automatic loading of Spring context definitions.
-- Automatic loading of configuration properties.
+- Automatic loading of configuration properties from classpath and file system.
 - Environments separated using regular Spring profiles.
 - Automatic overloading of configuration properties for the active profile(s).
 - Profile-specific properties can either be defined in separate files or side-by-side in a single file.